FIWARE/tutorials.NGSI-LD/docs/identity-management.md

 The following people legitimately have accounts within the Application

--   Alice, she will be the Administrator of the **Keyrock** Application
+-   Alice, she will be the Administrator of the **Keyrock** Application.
 -   Bob, the Regional Manager of the supermarket chain - he has several store managers under him:
-    -   Manager1
+    -   Manager1.
-    -   Manager2
+    -   Manager2.
 -   Charlie, the Head of Security of the supermarket chain - he has several store detectives under him:
-    -   Detective1
+    -   Detective1.
-    -   Detective2
+    -   Detective2.

 ## User CRUD Actions

 #### GUI

-Users are able to sign-up for themselves using the GUI.
+Users are able to sign up for themselves using the GUI.
 The only requirement is an email address and a password.

 ![](https://fiware.github.io/tutorials.Identity-Management/img/sign-up.png)

-Once an account is created, the user is sent an eMail to confirm their existence and activate their account.
+Once an account is created, the user has to response to an email to confirm their existence and activate their account.

 ![](https://fiware.github.io/tutorials.Identity-Management/img/email.png)